 Take note / Observe

 Observing your surroundings is a great way to play with your creative mind.
 Observation is possible everywhere so long as you remove other distractions and allow your mind to be free.
-Whether on subways, buses, trains, or simply walking, there are always opportunities available to observe your surroundings.
+Whether on subways, buses, trains, or simply walking, there are always opportunities to observe your surroundings.
 During those times, try to forego listening to your music or podcasts or reading.
 Instead, look around.
 Don’t look simply to admire, but to question.

 That is an exciting technique that writers often use.
 It involves looking at people and making up a story about them in your head.
 Where are they coming from?
 Where are they going?
 What happened to them today?